Settings Menu

 If you change datums, the coordinates of any map objects already on the map will automatically change to reflect the datum but the objects will remain in the same position on the map.

-Measurement Units
+Units

 This setting configures which units to display for elevation, distance and area.
 You can choose between mixed, metric, imperial, nautical, feet only and acres only.
-Please note that changing the units in the Config menu does not change how data is displayed in base layers.
+Please note that changing the units in the Settings menu does not change how data is displayed in base layers.
 The units used in base layers for measurements such as contour line elevation depends on the underlying data source.

 Units drop-down menu options.